Corey Parker (rugby league): 2010s

-Post playing career
+Post-playing career

 In 2017, Parker became a sideline commentator for Fox League.
 On 5 September 2024, it was announced that Parker would join the SENQ Breakfast team as a host in 2025.
 In December 2024, Parker was dumped from sideline commentating, as the sports broadcaster had decided to use "another Queensland figure" to commentate on games.

+In 2026, Parker joined the Seven Network as the presenter of its rugby league analysis show The Agenda Setters: Rugby League.

 Personal life

 Corey Parker is married to Margaux Parker with their four children.

 His mother was born in New Zealand.